Menditect/documentation/docs/Teststep/3-change.md

 The new way:

-- Click on the "..." button on the Teststep that returns the object that you want to change, and choose "*+ Change output*".
+- Click on the '<i class="fal fa-ellipsis"></i>' button on the Teststep that returns the object that you want to change, and choose "*+ Change output*".

 The legacy way: